pradnyaalc/fixed_width_file_generation/README.md

 # Fixed width docker file generation

 The application generates a fixed width file by reading the configuration for each column from spec.json.
+The generated fixed width file will be left justified.
-It also parses the generated fixed width file to generate a csv file.
+The application also parses the generated fixed width file to generate a csv file.
 The type of the data for each column is considered to be string.

 ## Spec.json
 ### Attributes